bourey/circuit-workout/README.md

 ## Screenshot tests

 Register with applitools for an API key, then enter this API key into ___.
-Run
+Start selenium as described above, and then run
 ```
 protractor e2e-tests/conf-screenshot.js
 ```

 # Upgrade tutorial

 The following instructions walk through several version upgrades.
+These sample upgrades are not interdependent, so you may skip exercises or approach them in any order you like!

 ## Exercise 1: Angular Upgrade